transccc/iot-project/README.md

 ## Platform
 ### Choice of Platform
-- **Local Installation:**
-  - Using a local MQTT broker (Mosquitto) for data handling.
-- **Comparison:**
-  - Local installation vs. cloud-based solutions.
-  - Chose local for greater control and lower latency.
+  - Using a local MQTT broker (Mosquitto) for data handling due to its ability to integrate seamlessly with Node-Red, providing a wide range of customizability for both active and passive usage of information.
+MQTT works by sending information from a client to a broker.   - Different clients can subscribe to this broker to receive data.
+This setup allows clients to publish messages to a topic, and other subscribed clients can receive this information in real-time.
+This  - -architecture offers flexibility and efficiency in managing IoT   - data and interactions.

 ## Implementation Details
 Initially, I used the MQTT broker and set it up to start first in a batch file.
 This allows the localhost to easily open both Node-Red and the broker, and it also creates a topic.